-STEPS with the support of a grant from miraclefeet provided assistance for the launch of the new Ponseti clubfoot clinic at WCH in April 2013, run by Dr Ernest Kombo, who attended the STEPS Botswana Ponseti training in June 2013.
+STEPS provided assistance for the launch of the new Ponseti clubfoot clinic at WCH in April 2013, run by Dr Ernest Kombo, who attended the STEPS Botswana Ponseti training in June 2013.

 The WCH clinic developed well due to good leadership, hospital support and the supply of braces and data capture training from STEPS.

 STEPS, in partnership with WCH and the Namibian Ministry of Health, organised the first Namibia Ponseti training in November 2013, with 28 delegates from five regions: Khomas, Hardap, Oshikito, Kavango, and Oshana.

-In November 2013, STEPS Namibia Clubfoot Programme (SNCP) was established as a registered section 21 (non-profit) company.
+In November 2013, STEPS Namibia Clubfoot Programme (SNCP) was established as a non-profit.

 In April 2015, the 2nd Namibia Ponseti training supported by STEPS with faculty and funding was held at Keetmanshoop Hospital.
 The Namibian Ministry of Health intends to establish a new clubfoot clinic for this region following the training.

 A Ponseti refresher training was held at Windhoek Hospital in July 2015, and trainings in Oshakati and Rundu in August and September 2015.

 1. Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat, World Population Prospects: The 2010 Revision